LeRoy Neiman: Personal life

 Neiman married Janet Byrne in 1957.
 They lived in New York City, their home base for over five decades, until Neiman's death.
 Their residence, inside a New York City landmark, the Hotel des Artistes over the Café des Artistes on West 67th Street, originally intended for painters, is made up of double-height rooms that overlook Central Park.
 Norman Rockwell once lived there, as well as celebrities Rudolph Valentino, Noël Coward, CNN founder Reese Schonfeld and former mayor John Lindsay.
-Neiman's painting studio, offices, and home are on one floor, his archives on another, his penthouse at the top.
+Neiman's painting studio, offices, and home are on one floor, his archives on another, and his penthouse at the top.

 Later years

 Neiman continued to paint after having his right leg amputated, the result of arterial insufficiency, at a New York hospital in April 2010.
 Neiman's autobiography, titled All Told: My Art and Life Among Athletes, Playboys, Bunnies, and Provocateurs was published on June 5, 2012.